vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 It isn't about the money.
 It's about choice; about freedom.
 It's about being able to live life on your terms, not anybody else's.

-### Chapter 3.3: Speed it up.
-Save more and invest the difference
 ### Chapter 3.4: Speed it up.
 Earn more and invest the difference

 The real limitation in our earnings is never our job - it's our creativity, our focus, and our contribution.

+### Chapter 3.5: Reduce fees and taxes

+It's not what you earn that metters, it's what you keep.